Top 15 Best Things to Do in Manila (2025 Guide for First-Time Visitors)

 Many visitors find a calming sense of awe and inspiration within San Agustin’s walls.
 It’s an enriching stop that beautifully combines history, art, and devotion.

-9. Sunset Viewing at Manila Baywalk
+9. Catch a Breathtaking Sunset at Manila Baywalk

 Watching the sunset by Manila Baywalk is pure magic.
 This waterfront promenade is known for its spectacular views of the Manila Bay sunset, often described as some of the best urban sunsets in the world.
 It’s a peaceful way to end your day, surrounded by soft sea breezes and a gentle crowd of locals and tourists alike.